 Section Overview: Section V delineates general policies and best practices for program administration.
 Concretely, it describes the purpose and components of technical assistance, best practices for service- and work-based learning, resources for connecting with other youth-service programs, and the information security policy Commonwealth Corporation and grantees are subject, along with requirements for adhering to the policy.

-Subsections: Relevant Best Practice from YouthWorks Program Assessment: TECHNICAL ASSISTANCE COMPONENT AND COLLABORATION BEST PRACTICES FOR SERVICE-BASED LEARNING AND WORK-BASED LEARNING EXPERIENCES PROGRAM AND RESOURCE CONNECTIONS INFORMATION SECURITY POLICY CONFIDENTIALITY REPORTING DIVISIONAL POLICIES GOVERNING SECURITY AND CONFIDENTIALITY OF INFORMATION ASSETS #14.
-Raise the profile of the program by participating in regional and statewide promotion campaigns and events.
+- TECHNICAL ASSISTANCE COMPONENT AND COLLABORATION - BEST PRACTICES FOR SERVICE-BASED LEARNING AND WORK-BASED LEARNING EXPERIENCES - PROGRAM AND RESOURCE CONNECTIONS - INFORMATION SECURITY POLICY - CONFIDENTIALITY REPORTING - DIVISIONAL POLICIES GOVERNING SECURITY AND CONFIDENTIALITY OF INFORMATION ASSETS